 6

-The hotel boasts a trendy vibe with white photos of Peruvian scenes, dark wood floors, and terracotta walls.
+When it comes to amenities, the hot tub is the only ‘amenity’ here.
+But it’s an absolute bonus after a long day of walking and hiking.
+Plus, the views of the surrounding mountains and valleys only make it all the better.
+We loved the trendy vibe of the hotel, with white photos of Peruvian scenes, dark wood floors, and terracotta walls.
 The delightful courtyard is definitely the epicenter of the hotel, perfect for enjoying sun-kissed mornings with a cup of coffee.
-Breakfast has everything from juices and cereals to scrambled eggs and fruit.
+Our breakfast had everything from juices and cereals to scrambled eggs and fruit.
 Lunches and dinners are grander, and the hotel even has a complimentary tea and coffee station.

-Hotel Costa del Sol Ramada Cusco
+Costa del Sol Wyndham Cusco

 5